 There’s nothing quite as refreshing as jumping into a pool on a hot summer day.
 Having your own swimming pool gives you a natural gathering place for friends and family, a perfect spot to relax and unwind and a nice return on investment if and when you decide to sell your home.

 Being a pool owner also means learning all about what makes for an ideal swim.
-If you are a new pool owner, or simply hadn’t given the matter much thought, you might not know what the most comfortable pool temperature is for your guests.
-In this post, we will explore what the experts consider the ideal temperatures for your pool, along with what the minimum swimming pool temperature is, what unheated pool temperatures hover around, what the ideal swimming pool temperature is for seniors and what the ideal outdoor pool temperature year round is.
+If you are a new pool owner, or simply hadn’t given the matter much thought, you might not know what the ideal pool temperature is for your guests.
+In this post, we will explore what the experts recommend for an ideal pool temperature, along with what the minimum swimming pool temperature is, what an unheated swimming pool temperature is, what the ideal swimming pool temperature is for seniors and what the ideal outdoor pool temperature year round is.
 Ready to dive in (pun intended)?

 Is There A Minimum Swimming Pool Temperature?

 Some of the factors to consider when determining comfortable pool temperatures is who exactly is using the pool.
 How old are your swimmers?
 Are your bathers physically fit?
 Are your guests swimming laps or just dipping their toes in the shallow end?
 One way to start thinking about the perfect pool temperature is to start with the bare minimum: what’s the coldest temperature that your pool water needs to be to be comfortable for taking a dip?

 In some areas, you can swim virtually year-round, although in most places there are a few months when you won’t be swimming.
 In those places, the decision about when to open your pool for the season depends on some of the questions we posed above, plus a few other factors, including the materials used to construct the pool, the amount of wind and other weather factors in your area and the pool’s orientation to the sun.